ivanp1994/telompy/README.md

 ![1_lchrom](https://github.com/ivanp1994/telompy/assets/84333373/3779f077-4f82-4561-a5e2-6802ed011cef)

 In here, our first label is found good 3 million bases after the chromosome start.
-The first strech of the reference is unlabeled.
+The first stretch of the reference is unlabeled.
 We cannot reasonably call this a telomere - and to that extend we define the maximum distance between the first/last **aligned** label on the reference and the end of the chromosome it's on.
 So an additional parameter `dis_tol` is here to control that - the exact value of it depends on the annotation and the assembly of your model organism.
 For mouse, as visualized above, left telomeres are annotated very poorly, and we cannot reasonably calculate them, even as a *relative* value.

-# TelOMpy output structure
+# TelOMPy output structure

 The file is saved as a `CSV` file with the following columns: